 Hello!
 N’it!
 Wachiya!
 Ahnee!
 Tansi!
 She:gon!
 Kwe!

 Toronto is in the “Dish With One Spoon Territory”.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and Peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect.

 Learn more about Toronto Metropolitan University’s Land Acknowledgement.

 Greetings from Aboriginal Initiatives

 N'it and hello!
 I am Monica McKay, Director of Aboriginal Initiatives.
 On behalf of my team, I would like to welcome you to Toronto Metropolitan University!
-I feel Toronto Met continues to support Aboriginal students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.
+I feel TMU continues to support Aboriginal students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.

 T'ooyaksiy' N'iin, Miigwetch, thank you!